mohamedboubaker/GPS-Tracker/README.md

 * The PCB circuit contains 3 major elements:
      * A power regulation circuit based on the Texas Instruments TPS5430DDA DC-DC down converter, which is configured to safely convert any voltage between 5.5V and 20V to 3.6V.
      * A GPS/GPRS module: SIM808, which is capable of receiving GPS signals and also connecting to a GPRS network, which means connecting to the internet.
+     * This module relies on a gps tracker sim card plan which is a sim card for GPS tracking and other IoT applications from the provider thingsmobile.com which has coverage in many countries and which can be considered as a cheap sim card for a GPS tracker.
      * An STM32 MCU: STM32F030, which is the brains of the PCB.
 It controls the SIM808 module via UART.

 * The firmware is composed of 4 main source files